benwilber/tinysse/README.md

   -- Comments too
   pub.msg.comments = {"This is a comment", "Another comment!"}

-  -- Return the pub request to the server otherwise it -- it will be rejected and not delivered to any subscribers return pub end
+  -- Return the pub request to the server or it
+  -- it will be rejected and not delivered to any subscribers return pub end

--- This function is called when a new subscriber connects function onsubscribe(sub)
+-- Called when a new subscriber connects function subscribe(sub)
   -- Set a unique ID on the subscriber. sub.id = uuid()

-  -- Return the sub request to the server otherwise it -- it will be rejected and the client will be disconnected immediately return sub end
+  -- Return the sub request to the server or it
+  -- it will be rejected and the client will be disconnected immediately return sub end

--- This function is called when a message is about to be delivered to a subscriber function onmessage(pub, sub)
+-- Called when a message is about to be delivered to a subscriber function message(pub, sub)
   -- Log the publish ID and subscriber ID print("Publish ID: " .. pub.id)
   print("Subscriber ID: " .. sub.id)

-  -- Return the pub request to the server otherwise
+  -- Return the pub request to the server or
-  -- the subscriber will not receive the message (but still remains connected) return pub end
+  -- the subscriber will not receive the message
+  -- (but will still remain connected) return pub end

--- This function is called when a subscriber disconnects function onunsubscribe(sub)
+-- Called when a subscriber disconnects function unsubscribe(sub)
   -- Log the subscriber ID that just left print("Unsubscribed: " .. sub.id)
 end